 There are advantages to entering the US with on a work visa (e.g. you can play paid shows and unofficial showcases and can take advantage of more opportunities).
 We therefore recommend researching this process.
 For information on obtaining work visas for US showcase events, please go to the Tamizdat or Traffic Control Group websites.

 We advise applying for work visas at least three months ahead of a US showcase event in order to save money.
 It is possible to apply closer to the event but costs increase significantly.

 You can also apply for up to £500 towards the cost of a manager to accompany you.

-We regret that we can not cover costs for tour managers or members of crew except if an artist’s disability or accessibility requirements warrant additional support.
-If this is the case, please include costs in your application.
+We regret that we can not cover costs for tour managers or members of crew except if an artist’s disability or accessibility requirements warrant additional support (see additional access needs section for more information)

 You will be expected to finance at least 25% of costs of the trip yourself or from other sources.
 Please be aware that we are not always able to fund you to the full amount that you have requested.
 Therefore, when budgeting for your trip, please take into account that you might not receive the full 75% that you have applied for.

 The ISF partnership with PledgeMusic allows applicants to opt-in to receiving additional help and support from the PledgeMusic team which can be used as match funding for the artist’s international showcase fund project.

 When allocating funding we seek out the cost of the cheapest possible flights, transfers and accomodation options at the time of decision and use these as bechmarks when assessing budgets laid out in applications.

 Creative Scotland and Wales Arts International (and Arts Council Wales) are partners on the International Showcase Fund.
 Artists, bands and songwriters based in England, Scotland or Wales can apply for support for any international showcasing event.

 The International Showcase Fund has rolling deadlines due to varying event organiser schedules.